-Located on the eastern side of Tsoying District, Lotus Lake is a manmade structure that also happens to be one of the most popular tourist attractions here.
-The lake is known for two major things; the numerous varieties of Lotus that grow in the lake and the number of temples located along its banks.
+Located on the eastern side of Zuoying District, Lotus Lake is a manmade marvel and one of the most popular tourist attractions in Kaohsiung.
+The lake is known for 2 main things: the numerous varieties of lotus flowers that grow in the lake and the number of temples along its banks.

-The Liuhe Night Market
+Liuhe Night Market

-Items for sale here include handicrafts, electronic gadgetry, seafood, knives and even monkeys!
-This is an unusual market in that you can barter item for item.
-You can find regular shops here as well, but the real fun of coming to Liuhe is in bartering your used stuff for something you might actually need and use for a long time to come.
+Items for sale here include handicrafts, electronic gadgetry, knives and even monkeys!
+This is an unusual market in that you can barter item for item at some stalls.
+You can trade your used stuff for something you might actually need and use for a long time to come.

 - Opening Hours: Daily from 6pm to late

 - Location: Liuhe 2nd Road, Xinxing District, Kaohsiung City, Taiwan 800